jfelectron/user_analytics/readme.md

 3) AdoptionPredictor: runs RandomizedGridSearch using a RandomForest Classfier and outputs a report on model performance

-I did not have time to write tests.
-However, the modular design and methods performning small amounts of work was designed with the intention of being easily testable.
+The modular design and methods performning small amounts of work was designed with the intention of being easily testable.
 Furthermore, the modular design could permit future code re-use and allow parallel work by more than one person.